risacker/Roll_Dice/README.md

 # Roll_Dice

-A basic app to roll a dice.
+A basic app to roll a dice built in kotlin.

 This is a basic app to roll a dice built in kotlin.